wradlib/wradlib/README.md

 ### User forum ###

-In order to stay tuned, we recommend that you register to the [wradlib user forum and mailing list](https://groups.google.com/forum/?fromgroups#!forum/wradlib-users).
+In order to stay tuned, we recommend that you register to the [openradar discourse](https://groups.google.com/forum/?fromgroups#!forum/wradlib-users).

 ### Found any bugs or want to add wishes ###